2000–01 Charlotte Hornets season

 The 2000–01 Charlotte Hornets season was the 13th season for the Charlotte Hornets in the National Basketball Association.
-During the off-season, the Hornets acquired Jamal Mashburn, P.J.
+The Hornets had the 19th overall pick in the 2000 NBA draft, and selected center Jamaal Magloire from the University of Kentucky.
+During the off-season, the team acquired Jamal Mashburn, P.J.
 Brown and Otis Thorpe from the Miami Heat, and re-signed free agent and former Hornets guard Hersey Hawkins, who played for the team from 1993 to 1995.

-The team won four of their first five games of the regular season, then lost five straight games, but then went on a six-game winning streak.
-The team posted two 7-game winning streaks in December, and between February and March, and held a 26–25 record at the All-Star break.
+With the addition of Mashburn and Brown, the Hornets won four of their first five games of the regular season, posted a five-game losing streak, but then posted a six-game winning streak afterwards.
+The team posted two seven-game winning streaks in December, and between February and March, and held a 26–25 record at the All-Star break.
 The Hornets finished in third place in the Central Division with a 46–36 record, earned the sixth seed in the Eastern Conference, and qualified for their sixth NBA playoff appearance.

-Mashburn averaged 20.1 points, 7.6 rebounds and 5.4 assists per game, while David Wesley, who moved into the shooting guard position, averaged 17.2 points, 4.4 assists and 1.6 steals per game, and second-year guard Baron Davis showed improvement becoming the team's starting point guard, averaging 13.8 points, 7.3 assists and 2.1 steals per game.
+Mashburn averaged 20.1 points, 7.6 rebounds and 5.4 assists per game, and led the Hornets with 103 three-point field goals, while David Wesley, who moved into the shooting guard position, averaged 17.2 points, 4.4 assists and 1.6 steals per game, and second-year guard Baron Davis showed improvement becoming the team's starting point guard, averaging 13.8 points, 7.3 assists and 2.1 steals per game.
 In addition, Elden Campbell provided the team with 13.1 points, 7.8 rebounds and 1.8 blocks per game, while Brown provided with 8.5 points and 9.3 rebounds per game, and was named to the NBA All-Defensive Second Team.
-Off the bench, Derrick Coleman averaged 8.1 points and 5.4 rebounds per game, while second-year forward Eddie Robinson contributed 7.4 points per game, and first-round draft pick Jamaal Magloire provided with 4.6 points, 4.0 rebounds and 1.1 blocks per game.
+Off the bench, Derrick Coleman averaged 8.1 points and 5.4 rebounds per game, while second-year forward Eddie Robinson contributed 7.4 points per game, and Magloire provided with 4.6 points, 4.0 rebounds and 1.1 blocks per game.
 Coleman was replaced with Brown as the team's starting power forward, and only played just 34 games due to an irregular heartbeat and weight problems.